Our answer to this is that it varies from person to person and car to car.

 You need to compare apples to apples...

-It doesn’t make any sense to even try & compare a cheap spray wax to a good quality ceramic coating.
-Most people know & understand that ceramic coatings have plenty of benefits over a wax.
-A spray wax will increase gloss, is not prone to water spotting, is easy to apply & offers short term UV protection.
-A ceramic coating on the other hand will increase gloss too but not as much as a wax will, coatings are much more prone to water spotting & are very difficult, costly & time consuming to apply (compared to a spray wax), though the ceramic coating offers protection for years (not months like a wax does), both have their pros & cons to one another.
-Trying to compare the 2 is an apples to oranges comparison.
+It doesn’t make any sense to even try and compare a cheap spray wax to a good quality ceramic coating.
+Most people know and understand that ceramic coatings have plenty of benefits over a wax.
+A spray wax will increase gloss, is not prone to water spotting, is easy to apply and offers short term UV protection.
+A ceramic coating on the other hand will increase gloss too but not as much as a wax will, coatings are much more prone to water spotting and are very difficult, costly and time consuming to apply (compared to a spray wax), though the ceramic coating offers protection for years (not months like a wax does), both have their pros and cons to one another.
+Trying to compare the 2 products is an apples to oranges comparison.

-The same principle & logic needs to be applied when comparing a solid air freshener (cardboard / tuna can cup) to a liquid spray air freshener (not just ours, but from other companies too), both have pros & cons to one another but one outweighs the other.
+The same principle and logic needs to be applied when comparing a solid air freshener (cardboard / tuna can cup) to a liquid spray air freshener (not just ours, but from other companies too), both have pros and cons to one another but one outweighs the other significantly.

-The facts are that some (not all) solid air fresheners (hanging air fresheners, clip in vent air fresheners & tuna can cup style air fresheners) may offer a longer lasting fragrance inside your car when trying to compare them to a our water based deodorizing air fresheners, however this is where the apples to oranges comparison comes into play, solid air fresheners:
+The facts are that some (not all) solid air fresheners (hanging air fresheners, clip in vent air fresheners and tuna can cup style air fresheners) may offer a longer lasting fragrance inside your car when trying to compare them to our water based deodorising air fresheners, however this is where the apples to oranges comparison comes into play, solid air fresheners:

 - Usually cause more problems than they solve

 - Have mediocre smelling fragrance profiles at best case

 - Easily grow mould sports as they "self-shrink" (decompose and rot)

 - Do absolutely nothing for bacterial and microbial control on carpets and floor mats (where many odours originate from)